Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-GDos-2.4/README.md

 Everything above describes stock, shipped software unless marked otherwise.
 Where a claim rests on a reconstruction rather than on an original artifact, a period document, or this repo's own disassembly, it says so.
 What follows is a dated record of claims made here and later withdrawn, kept because knowing what was believed, and why it was wrong, is part of the evidence.

-**Drive count — claimed 2026-08-01, withdrawn 2026-08-07.** The dispatch-table decode was restated as a claim about the product: that the machine addressed three hard-disk volumes rather than two.
+**Drive count — claimed 2026-08-01, withdrawn 2026-08-07.** A structural detail internal to the stock driver was restated as a claim about the product: that the machine addressed more hard-disk volumes than it did.
 Withdrawn.
 A structural inference was allowed to override a period document.
 The decode stands; the product claim built on it does not.
 The claim also propagated before it was caught — written into one document, cited by later documents as though independently evidenced, and eventually used to overwrite a correct manual-sourced statement in a sibling repository.

 **Hard-disk boot claimed working — withdrawn 2026-08-08.** Earlier revisions stated that the Sopp EPROM's hard-disk boot path had been run end to end successfully, on the strength of a test harness reaching PASS with a high OMTI operation count and no floppy reads.
 The runs happened; the inference does not follow.
 The PASS criterion is a minimum operation count, which a boot stuck in a loop satisfies as readily as one that completes.
 Those numbers are equally consistent with success and failure and therefore distinguish nothing.
 Hard-disk boot status now lives in CalvaDOS, where the work is.